How Jut Works

 Mountains of the World by Jut

-In the contiguous U.S., the Appalachians are relatively tame as a result of old age, measuring below 500 m of jut.
-The Colorado Rockies have a lower jut than more northerly sections of the Rockies (i.e., Grand Teton National Park, Glacier National Park, Canadian Rockies).
-Despite having a higher elevation than their northerly counterparts, the Colorado Rockies rise less steeply from a high plateau.
+In the contiguous U.S., the Appalachians are relatively tame as a result of old age, with all peaks measuring below 500 m of jut.
+The Colorado Rockies have a lower jut than more northerly sections of the Rockies (i.e., Grand Teton National Park, Glacier National Park, Canadian Rockies), as the peaks in Colorado rise less steeply from a high plateau.
 Summits along the Eastern Sierra of California measure jut values between 700 m and 1000 m.
 Places with jut exceeding 1000 m include the North Cascades, Mt.
-Rainier (jut = 1332 m at Point Success; highest in contiguous U.S.), Glacier National Park, Grand Teton National Park, Yosemite National Park, and Mt.
+Rainier (jut = 1332 m at Point Success; greatest in the contiguous U.S.), Glacier National Park, Grand Teton National Park, Yosemite National Park, and Mt.
 San Jacinto.

-In the rest of North America, the Canadian Rockies measure a significantly higher jut than their American counterparts, with a handful of summits measuring above 1500 m of jut and Mt.
-Robson (jut: 1907 m) measuring the highest jut in the Rockies.
-Mountains in Alaska and Northwest Canada have an even higher jut, measuring the highest values outside Asia.
-The highest jut in North America goes to the North Peak of Denali (jut: 2548 m), with Mount St. Elias and Mt.
+In the rest of North America, the Canadian Rockies measure a significantly greater jut than their American counterparts, with several summits measuring over 1500 m of jut and Mt.
+Robson (jut: 1915 m) measuring the greatest jut in the Rockies.
+Mountains in Alaska and Northwest Canada have an even greater jut, measuring the greatest values outside Asia.
+The greatest jut in North America belongs to the North Peak of Denali (jut: 2548 m), with Mount St. Elias and Mt.
 Logan following close behind.
-In general, jut-to-elevation ratio increases as one moves closer to the poles, likely due to the role of glaciers in carving steeper mountains and deeper valleys.
-This phenomena is evident in the Andes as well, with major summits in the Southern Andes measuring a comparable jut to major summits in the Northern and Central Andes, despite having only about half the elevation.
-The highest jut in South America goes to Padreyoc, a lesser-known summit next to the Apurimac Canyon in Peru, with jut possibly exceeding 2000 m.
-In Europe, the Alps measure a very similar jut as the Canadian Rockies, with a handful of summits measuring above 1500 m of jut.
-The highest jut in the Alps belongs to the Jungfrau (jut: 1856 m).
+In general, jut-to-elevation ratio increases with greater proximity to the poles, likely due to glaciers carving steeper mountains and deeper valleys.
+This phenomena is also evident in the Andes, where peaks with over 1500 m of jut are scattered throughout the range, with the Southern Andes measuring a comparable jut to the Northern and Central Andes despite having only about half the elevation.
+The greatest jut in South America belongs to Padreyoc, a lesser-known summit next to the Apurimac Canyon in Peru, with jut possibly exceeding 2000 m by a slight amount.
+In Europe, the Alps measure a very similar jut as the Canadian Rockies, with a handful of summits exceeding 1500 m of jut.
+The greatest jut in the Alps belongs to the Jungfrau (jut: 1856 m).

 Asia is home to numerous mountains exceeding 2000 m of jut.
 Even though Mt.
-Everest has the highest elevation, it doesn't have the highest jut, as its immediate base is already quite high up in the Himalaya.
+Everest has the highest elevation, it doesn’t have the greatest jut, as its immediate base is already quite high up in the Himalaya.
 Meanwhile, some other Himalayan peaks rise from deep gorges that are much lower in elevation, making them more impressive.
-The highest jut in the world goes to Annapurna Fang (jut: 3395 m), the apex of the largest mountain face on Earth.
-Close runner-ups with over 2700 m of jut include Nanga Parbat, Machapuchare, Dhaulagiri, Gyala Peri, Rakaposhi, Haramosh, and a few other summits on the Annapurna Massif.
+The most impressive peaks with over 2700 m of jut include Nanga Parbat, Dhaulagiri, Machapuchare, Gyala Peri, Rakaposhi, Haramosh, and a few summits on the Annapurna Massif.
+The greatest jut in the world belongs to Annapurna Fang (jut: 3395 m), the apex of the largest mountain face on Earth.

 For a taste of what approximately 3000 m of jut feels like, check out this incredible photo sphere of Machapuchare.